slott56/Stingray-Reader/docs/source/design.rst

 Workbook Schema Issues
 -------------------------------------

-There are several sensible ways to represent workbook schema information.
+There are several ways to represent workbook schema information.
-Two of these are seen in the wild, and must be handled gracefully.
-Others could be seen, and should be part of the use cases for this package.

 1. One (or more) rows in each workbook sheet that provides the attribute name.
 The type is often left implicit.
 This is often bound to the